jdcloudcom/en/documentation/Cloud-Security/Anti-DDoS-Basic/Introduction/Product-Overview.md

 # Product Overview

-The foundation protection is a free service launched by JD Cloud users for common cloud attacks.
-Provides the DDoS attack protection for you, offering up to 2 G attack protection capabilities.
-You can do it based on
-The business needs to set the trigger value of flow cleaning, so that the common security attack will not threaten your business and safeguard your business security.
+The basic protection is a free service launched by JD Cloud against common cloud attacks.
+It protects you agaisn Provides the DDoS attack protection for you, offering a protection capability up to 2G .
+You can adjust the trigger threshould of flow cleaning as your business needs.
+So the common DDoS attacks will not threaten your business and safeguard your business security.

-The product characteristics of # # foundation protection are as follows
+The product characteristics of # # basic protection are as follows

-** 1: Support a variety of flood attack defense **: It can effectively resist SYN Flood, UDP Flood, ACK Floods, ICMP Flood, and so on, and can effectively resist SYN Flood, UDP Flood, ACK Floods, and so on.
+** 1: Support a variety of DDoS attack defense **: It can precisely recognize the flow features, and  effectively resist SYN Flood, UDP Flood, ACK Floods, and so on.
+We offer the basic protection with a maximum capacity of 2G.
-Attack.
-And the base protection capability of 2g is maximum supported.

-**: free use **: If you are users of JD Cloud, you can use JD Cloud free of charge to protect your business.
+**: free use **: If you are users of JD Cloud, you can adopt JD Cloud free of charge to protect your business.

 # # use scenario

-All the users suffering from the attacks, if you are the customers of JD Cloud, JD Cloud will provide you with basic personal safety protection free of charge.
+All the users suffering from the DDoS attacks, if you are the customers of JD Cloud, JD Cloud will provide you with basic DDoS defense free of charge.